jvfaria/gwDonations/README.md

 # gwDonations
 TRABALHO PI UNI BH 2020 // O sistema consiste em intermediar a relação entre instituições que necessitam de qualquer tipo de doações e instituições parceiras que desejam doar . É uma solução de caráter social cujo não consiste em retorno e fins lucrativos .

+PI UNI BH 2020 PROJECT // The system consists of intermediating the relationship between institutions that need any type of donations and partner institutions that wish to donate.
+It is a social solution that does not consist of return and profit.

 # RUNNING FRONTEND Intern + Angular